Ear picking

 Ear picking, also known as ear scooping (Chinese: 采耳 (採耳, Cǎi ěr)), is a type of traditional ear hygiene and leisure activity common in Asia.
 It involves the process of removing earwax using various tools.
-Ear picking service in China for leisure and pleasure dates back to Song dynasty (960–1279 CE).
+Ear picking service in China for leisure and pleasure dates back to the Song dynasty (960–1279 CE).

 Varieties

 In China

 The earliest records of ear-picking originated in the Han dynasty (202 BC–220 CE), and such leisure enjoyment was limited to the noble class until Tang dynasty (681–907 CE).

 Ear-picking as a service originated in the Song dynasty (960–1279 CE) as part of the leisure options offered by tea house or public bathhouse.
 The Chinese-style ear-picking process involves specialized tools, massages, sound, and techniques that emphasize cleaning and stress relief.
 Aside from ear picks, ear-picking tools include cloud knives, ear spoons, ticklers made of goose feather, tuning forks, and peacock feathers for massages.
 The job requires extensive training in hand accuracy and steadiness.

-Ear-picking service is especially common in Chengdu region, where services can be found in salons, public parks, roadsides, and tourist attractions.
+Ear-picking services are especially common in the city of Chengdu, where they can be found in salons, public parks, roadsides, and tourist attractions.
 The Chengdu ear-picking custom was reportedly popularized during Ming dynasty (1368–1644 CE).